LucasBorza/network-notebook/Documentation/BGP.md

 ## Update Source

 Unlike typical routing protocols, BGP neighbors are statically defined.
-BGP neighbors or peers don\'t need to be directly connected and can use loopback interfaces to form relationships.
+BGP neighbors or peers don't need to be directly connected and can use loopback interfaces to form relationships.
 Often times this is advantageous because if the actual physical interface shuts down, the peer relationship would not be lost (pending another path is available to the same destination).

 **Update-Source Configuration**